So Far Away (Dire Straits song): B-side

 The 1985 European releases of "So Far Away" featured another track from Brothers in Arms, "Walk of Life".
 This song would itself be released as the fourth official single from the album in Europe (second in North America) in late 1985 reaching number 7 on the Hot 100 and number 2 in the UK – the band's highest ever charted single in their homeland.
 The 7" featured an edited version of "So Far Away" that was also used on the LP, but the 12" featured the full length version that was on the CD version.
 It is sometimes erroneously credited as an extended mix.

 In the United States, the song used for the B-side was "If I Had You", from Dire Straits' 1983 EP ExtendedancEPlay.
 In Canada, a Limited Edition double Vinyl featuring the full length version of "So Far Away" was released, along with live renditions of "Going Home" and "Sultans of Swing", the instrumental section of "Why Worry" and a Mark Knopfler solo effort, "Fear and Hatred".

 Live versions

 A live version was released as the B-Side of the Knopfler solo single Why Aye Man in 2002.

-One of the songs on Mark Knopfler's 2006 album, Real Live Roadrunning, is a duet version of "So Far Away" with American country-folk singer Emmylou Harris.
+One of the songs on Knopfler's 2006 album, Real Live Roadrunning, is a duet version of "So Far Away" with American country-folk singer Emmylou Harris.

-Cover versions

-Justin Wells covered the song on the 2016 album Dawn in the Distance.